SFEley/sinatra-sessionography/README.markdown

     # This example is in RSpec, because that is how I roll.
     describe HypotheticalApp do
       before(:each) do
-        # You should initialize the session every time, with a .clear or
+        # Initialize the session every time.
+Here we simulate pre-existing state,
-        # an assignment.
-Here, we simulate pre-existing state.
+        # but you could just as easily assign nil or call .clear
         Sinatra::Sessionography.session = {:foo => 'bar', :too => 'tar'}
       end